-For Salt digital recruitment agency‘s latest Women in Tech interview, we caught up with Marta Padilla, Head of Delivery – eCommerce at Allianz Technology, to talk diversity and advice on creating an inclusive workplace.
+For Salt, a global, award-winning digital recruitment agency‘s latest Women in Tech interview, we caught up with Marta Padilla, Head of Delivery – eCommerce at Allianz Technology, to talk diversity and advice on creating an inclusive workplace.

 The #SaltSessions Women in Tech #WiT interview series speaks with thought leaders from around the world to get their opinion and advice on how they have grown their career in tech and overcome challenges and adversity during their career.

 What is your current role and the most exciting part of your work?

 I am setting up and managing a nearshore centre for eCommerce for Allianz Technology.
 It is extremely exciting to build something from scratch and find the talent in a market so competitive like Barcelona!